 Sometimes earwigs do attack plants and become pests themselves.
 They seem to prefer young, actively growing plants.
-Seedlings and immature plants, leafy vegetables, flowers, soft fruits, berries and corn silk may be severely damaged by earwigs.
+Seedlings and immature plants, leafy vegetables, flowers, soft fruits, berries, and corn silk may be severely damaged by the insects.

-Since earwigs hide under leaf litter or in wood crevices during the day, removing litter, mulch and pieces of wood may discourage their presence.
+Since earwigs hide under leaf litter or in wood crevices during the day, removing litter, mulch, and pieces of wood may discourage their presence.
 This is especially important around the entrances to a home.
-If the outside environment is too hot, too cold or too dry for the earwigs, they may try to enter the home.
-Cracks around windows and doors should be sealed to prevent the earwigs from getting into the building.
+If the outside environment is too hot, too cold, or too dry for the insects, they may try to enter the home.
+Cracks around windows and doors should be sealed to prevent them from getting into the building.

 About an inch of cooking oil should be placed in the container.
 The goal is to get the earwigs to fall into the oil.
 The openings to an insect's breathing tubes are located on the side of its body.
 The oil will block these openings and suffocate the earwigs.
 A liquid with an enticing odour should be added to the oil to attract the earwigs.
 The liquid from canned fish or from canned cat or dog food works well.

 The lid should be placed on the oil container to prevent other animals from getting to the oil.
 Holes will have to be punched in the lid and perhaps around the side of the container under the lid so that earwigs can enter the trap.
 The trap can then be buried in the soil up to the level of the side holes so that it's easy for the earwigs to enter.
 The trap should be inspected regularly and the dead insects removed.